 To measure the impact of both your keyword updates and creative updates, we recommend establishing a timeline so you can plan your updates at different times.

-App stores reach global audiences so, to really increase your app’s visibility around the world, it is very important to localize your app.
-App localization is the process of adapting your app (including the metadata, keyword field and screenshots) to all the different languages and cultures you want to target.
+App stores reach global audiences, so, to really increase your app’s visibility around the world, it is very important to localize your app.
+App localization is the process of adapting your app (including the metadata, keyword field, and screenshots) to all the different languages and cultures you want to target.
 Localization goes beyond just translating your app’s metadata and graphic assets.
-People in other countries might search differently, which means that, to be effective, you need to properly research which keywords people are using in your target country and optimize your metadata accordingly.
-Keep in mind there might also be local competitors you need to monitor to spot additional opportunities.
+People in other countries might search differently, which means that to be effective, you need to properly research which keywords people are using in your target country and optimize your metadata accordingly.
+Keep in mind that there might also be local competitors you need to monitor to spot additional opportunities.

-It is vital to monitor your app rankings and visibility on a regular basis; not only do the app stores update their algorithm regularly, new competition is constantly launched on the app stores and user search behaviour changes over time.
+It is vital to monitor your app rankings and visibility on a regular basis.
+Not only do the app stores update their algorithm regularly, new competition is constantly launched on the app stores and user search behavior changes over time.
 Make sure to spot trends early and adjust your keyword strategy when necessary.

-Regularly updating your app’s metadata in the Apple App Store and Google Play is one of the most efficient ways to ensure your app’s visibility.
-In general we recommend to review and update iOS metadata every 4 weeks and Google Play metadata every 4–6 weeks.
+Regularly updating your app’s metadata in the App Store and Google Play is one of the most efficient ways to ensure your app’s visibility.
+In general, we recommend to review and update iOS metadata every 4 weeks and Google Play metadata every 4–6 weeks.

-Even when your app is not in the App Stores yet, it is so important to carefully prepare your ASO strategy to maximize visibility.
+Even when your app is not in the app stores yet, it is important to carefully prepare your ASO strategy to maximize visibility.
 Both Apple and Google give a small boost to new apps.
 If done right, this small boost could result in long-term visibility on your main keywords.

-The steps to take to optimize your ASO before your app launches do not differ much from the steps explained above:
+The steps to take to optimize your ASO before your app launches do not differ much from the steps explained earlier:

-- Identify & audit competitor’s metadata and ASO strategy.
+- Identify and audit competitor’s metadata and ASO strategy.
 Try to dig into past updates to understand what worked for them and what did not.

 - Start with keyword research and identify high-volume and relevant keywords.
-Have a look at competitors and find out for which keywords they rank and find hidden gems for which they lack visibility.
+Have a look at competitors and find out which keywords they rank for and find the hidden gems for which they lack visibility.